RishiGC25/PythonExercises_And_PracticeProblems/README.md

 Write a function to retrieve exercise or food file records for any client.

 ## Exercise6_Game_StonePaperScissors
-This is a stone-paper-scissiors game against the CPU(maybe even A.I. that analyses your every move! ;) ).
+This is a stone-paper-scissiors game against the CPU(maybe even A.I. that analyses your every move with some secret algorithm! ;) ).
 It has a scoreboard which gets updated with each iteration/chance.